fanbyprinciple/ImageMagick-lfi-poc/README.md

 ```

-it means that the file doesnt exist.
+It means that the file you mentioned doesnt exist.
+Use `/etc/passwd` for sanity check.

 ## Credits

 1. https://github.com/adhikara13/CVE-2022-44268-MagiLeak